 The installer should use IDT to confirm or adjust the settings of the logger that request the required measurement data from the sensor.
 Then use IDT to correctly scale and interpret the physical parameters the sensor is used to detect.

-5.16.1.
-RS485 / MODBUS (PASSIVE)
+5.15.1 RS485 / MODBUS (Passive)

-The logger interface will be labeled "MODBUS" (or similar).
+The logger interface will be labelled "MODBUS" (or similar).

 Logger bulkhead connector pinout : RS485 / MODBUS (passive)

 Α В С D

 (SDI-12, Unused) RS485_A Comms_GND RS485_B